RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  &nbsp;&nbsp;&nbsp;&nbsp;To measure the channel copy number of a single cell and query its survival after a hypo-osmotic shock, we used a custom-made flow cell in which osmotic shock and growth can be monitored in real time using video microscopy ([@Fig:flow_cell]A).
 The design and characterization of this device has been described in depth previously and is briefly described in the Materials & Methods [@bialecka-fornal2015].
-Using this device, cells were exposed to a large hypo-osmotic shock by switching between LB Miller medium containing 500mM NaCl and LB media containing no NaCl.
-All six Shine-Dalgarno modifications shown in [@Fig:boxplot]B (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
+Using this device, cells were exposed to a large hypo-osmotic shock by switching between LB Lennox medium supplemented with 500 mM NaCl and LB Lennox media alone.
+All six Shine-Dalgarno modifications shown in [@Fig:boxplot]B
+ (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
 After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
+Each cell was monitored over the outgrowth period and was manually scored as either a survivor, fatality, or inconclusive observation.
+Cells which died often underwent extreme morphological changes such as loss of contrast and distortion of the cell wall.
 Survivors were defined as cells which underwent at least two divisions post-shock.
+More information regarding this classification can be found in the Materials and Methods as well as Supplement C (Fig. S9 - S10 and Table S1 - S2).
 The brief experimental protocol can be seen in  [@Fig:flow_cell]B.

 ![Experimental approach to measuring survival probability.
 (A) Layout of a home-made flow cell for subjecting cells to osmotic shock.
 Cells are